Visiting the Australian Centre for Ancient DNA?

 VISA applications for short-term training or research visits require paperwork by our Institution and the visitor and is quite a lengthy process.
 The process requires both the visitor and the sponsor institution to pay for nomination and visa fees.

 Visa Options for visiting students and or sponsored training are:

-- Visiting Academic (subclass 419), for invited academics to visit Australia to observe or participate in research projects, without remuneration other than a contribution towards living expenses and travel costs, if applicable.
+- Visiting Academic for invited academics to visit Australia to observe or participate in research projects, without remuneration other than a contribution towards living expenses and travel costs, if applicable.
 The visitor must be sponsored and nominated by an Australian tertiary or research institution for this visa.
-Form 1378 'Sponsored Training' is required to be filled out by the visitor and sent to us for processing.
-In addition to a copy of the visitor's CV, a photocpy of their passport photo image and front page.

-- Professional Development (subclass 470).
-This visa provides for the temporary stay of visitors undertaking a professional development training program in Australia.
-Please visit the site for further details on allow to apply and eligibility.
+- Professional Development provides for the temporary stay of visitors undertaking a professional development training program in Australia.
+Please visit the VISA section of our immigration department for further details on which best VISA suits your visit.